Donate

 What to expect

-At the beginning of each session, Michelle and Paul will provide an introduction to meditation, supporting participants that might be new to the practice.
+At the beginning of each session, Michelle will provide an introduction to meditation, supporting participants that might be new to the practice.
 No prior meditation experience is necessary.

 The meditation portion of the session will be silent, and the gallery will be closed to the public.
 Participants will be seated on either chairs or cushions, in front of the featured artwork for the week.